 Reproduced by permission of Walker Books Ltd, London SE11 5HJ

 Who are the special people in your life that you would include in your own book?

 Books also offer a space to dream, go on adventures or imagine worlds beyond our own.
-Nathan Bryon’s debut picture book Look Up (2019), illustrated by Dapo Adeola, invites the reader to do just that.
+Nathan Bryon's and Dapo Adeola’s debut picture book Look Up (2019) invites the reader to do just that.
 This thoughtfully and beautifully illustrated story is told from the perspective of a science-loving young girl named Rocket, who dreams about being an astronaut.
 Inspired by role model Mae Jemison, the first African-American woman in space, Rocket serves as a role model in her own right by being central to the narrative, enjoying life and chasing her astrological dreams.

 Usage terms Illustrations © Dapo Adeola 2019.
 Look Up! is co-created by Nathan Bryon and Dapo Adeola.
 Except as otherwise permitted by your national copyright laws this material may not be copied or distributed further.

 Children’s books are powerful: they shape how we see ourselves and others around us, as well as how we relate to the wider world.
 They can be a vehicle to tell stories about the range of British communities that exist today, and in the past.
 The books we’ve shown you today are just a small part of one of those many stories.

 Whose stories do we still need to tell?

 For adults: Find out more

 To read more about representation and inclusive children’s books, explore the list below.